-My base station consists of an Icom 746Pro running to an Elecraft KPA500 amp with a KAT500 tuner.
 I also have a small collection of "Boat Anchors", primarily radios I have used over the years.
-Once in a while I'll fire up the old Collins S-Line or one of the other tube radios for fun.
+Once in a while I'll fire up the old Collins S-Line I've restored or one of the other tube radios for fun.

-The antennas are a log periodic (Tennedyne T-6) at 55' on a crank-down, tilt-over tubular tower (US tower), a home brew 08/40 meter trap dipole, and a 120' vertical.
+Here is a winter picture of the Rose Lake QTH.
+The antennas are a log periodic (Tennedyne T-6) at 55' on a crank-down, tilt-over tubular tower (US Tower), a home brew 08/40 meter trap dipole, and a 120' vertical.
 I'm active mainly on hf ssb or psk.

-In the car, motor home and at the base station I have Icoms IC-2720 for VHF/UHF FM.
-There is an Icom IC-7000 in the motor home also.
-I use it when camped for winlink emails (firstname.lastname@example.org) and general hamming.
-The above picture is my campsite at Quartzfest.
+In the motor home and Rose Lake I have Icoms IC-2720 for VHF/UHF FM.
+Sometimes I put an Icom IC-7000 in the car for mobile operation with a Little Tarheel screwdriver antenna.
+Usually the IC-7000 is in the motor home with a 30' whip antenna.
+I don't use it moble in the motor home but it comes in handy when camped for winlink emails (email@example.com) and general hamming.
+We usually head south in the winter months.
+The above picture is our campsite at Quartzfest.
 Quartzfest is 500+ hams RV camping in the desert near Quartzsite Arizona for a week of presentations, seminars, workshops, testing, 4x4ing, etc. There are no fees.
 Just a bunch of hams sharing their amateur radio experiences.
 For more info, check out www.quartzfest.org.

-My 10 Meter Propogation Beacon transmits on 28.2165MHz at 5 watts.
-The only time it's off is when I'm operating on 10 meters with the base station.
-The transmitter is an old Realistic HTX-100 running through the Kenwood AT-130 tuner to an A-99 vertical.
+My 10 Meter Propogation Beacon at Rose Lake transmits on 28.2165MHz at 5 watts.
+It's pretty much always on with a couple of deep cycle batteries for power.
+The transmitter is an old Realistic HTX-100.
+The antenna is an A-99 vertical.
 The keyer is an ID-O-Matic by N0XAS.
-For me part of the fun of having the beacon is playing with antennas.
-So far it's had a loop, dipole, and verticals 8', 17', 31' and 120' long, hence the tuner.
+The receiver in the HTX-100 smoked, literally, years ago but the transmitter just keeps on going.
+I have a small fan in back of the radio to keep things a little cool For me part of the fun of having the beacon is playing with antennas.
+So far it's had a loop, dipole, and verticals 8', 17', 31' and 120' long.
 Bill, WJ5O is sort of the USA Beacon Guru.
-His website has everything you've ever wanted to know about beacons and then some.
+His website has everything you've ever wanted to know about beacons and then some. http://www.qsl.net/wj5o/

 I really like knowing if the beacon is getting out and to where, so please drop me a email or QSL if you happen to hear it.

-The picture on my QSL card above is the winter view from the QTH.
+The picture on my QSL card above is the winter view from the Rose Lake QTH.
 I QSL for all cards received.
 No SASE is required.
 I also reply to all beacon reports sent via email or snail mail.
 If you would like a QSL card from me confirming your report, please request it.
 I regulary upload my log, once a month or so, to LoTW.
+Presently I don't use other electronic QSL systems.

 As for work, I don't.
 I retired in 2004 from the Federal Aviation Administration as the Telecommunications Manager for the 7 western states.